Simulation Based Composite Likelihood: Experiments

 \subsubsection{SimBa-CL and SMC for an individual-based SEIR model}

-The section concludes with a comparison on the baseline IBM SEIR.
-As for the SIS model we simulate synthetic data, we run our SimBa-CL along with the baselines algorithms using the data generating parameter, and we estimate the mean and variance of the resulting log-likelihood computations.
+The section concludes with a comparison of the baseline SEIR IBM.
+As for the SIS model, we simulate synthetic data, we run our SimBa-CL along with the baseline algorithms using the data-generating parameter, and we estimate the mean and variance of the resulting log-likelihood computations.
 The outcomes are reported in Table \ref{tab:N1000_SEIR}.

-It is important to note that the SEIR scenario is considerably more complex than the SIS scenario.
-In the SEIR case, observing only infected and removed makes difficult for the SMC algorithms to prevent particle failure, without the use of a very informative proposal distributions.
+Note that the SEIR scenario is considerably more complex than the SIS scenario.
+In the SEIR case, observing only infected and removed makes it difficult for the SMC algorithms to prevent particle failure, without the use of very informative proposal distributions.
+The underlying intuition is that if we propose a susceptible individual at time $t$ and then we observe that individual to be infected, or removed, at time $t+1$, it becomes impossible to recover from our incorrect proposal at time $t$.

-Table \ref{tab:N1000_SEIR} clearly shows that, in order to avoid failure of the SMC, we need a smart proposal distribution as the one proposed by \cite{rimella2022exploiting}, and also a large $h$ to reach a reasonable log-likelihood variance.
-On the other hand, our SimBa-CL is able to reach almost comparable log-likelihood variance almost ten times faster than the SMC.
+Table \ref{tab:N1000_SEIR} clearly shows that, to avoid failure of the SMC, we need a smart proposal distribution as the one proposed by \cite{rimella2022approximating}, and also a large $h$ to reach a reasonable log-likelihood variance.
+On the other hand, our SimBa-CL is able to reach comparable log-likelihood variance almost ten times faster than the SMC.

-\subsection{2001 UK Foot and mouth disease outbreak}
+\subsection{2001 UK Foot and Mouth Disease Outbreak}

 In the year 2001, the United Kingdom experienced an outbreak of foot and mouth disease, a highly contagious virus affecting cloven-hoofed animals.
-Over an 8 month period, 2026 farms out of 188361 in the UK were infected, concentrated in the North and South West of England, and costing an estimated £8 billion to public and private sectors \citep{FMDreport2002}.
-The publicly available dataset (\href{http://www.defra.gov.uk}{http://www.defra.gov.uk}) has been extensively studied, and we choose as an example an analysis of the $8791$ farms in the Cumbria region to compare to a previous similar MCMC-based analysis in \cite{jewell2009bayesian}.
+Over an 8-month period, 2026 farms out of 188361 in the UK were infected, concentrated in the North and South West of England, and costing an estimated £8 billion to public and private sectors \citep{FMDreport2002}.

+Data on the outbreak are covered by copyright, see Defra (Department for environment, food and rural affairs) website (\href{http://www.defra.gov.uk}{http://www.defra.gov.uk}).
+From the full dataset we extracted: farm coordinates, farm notification status with date, number of cattle and number of sheep in the farm.
+We also localised our studies in the surroundings of Cumbria and selected a total of $8791$ farms, which integrates the studies by \cite{jewell2009bayesian}, see Figure \ref{fig:FMD_cities} for a graphical representation.